 Some structure samples and their tweaks:

-As you can see, the left one is a standard placement, straight line text with nothing too fancy.
+As you can see, the left one is a standard placement, straight-line text with nothing too fancy.
 It’s a good book cover that does its job well, while the one on the right takes the same structure but puts it at an angle.
-The title, subtitle, and the figure are not lined up straight, but the author’s name and tagline are, which makes for a nice change and a beautiful cover.
+The title, quote, and figure are not lined up straight, but the author’s name and tagline are, which makes for a nice change and a beautiful cover.

-There are more structures, like placing the visual on top and the title and author name below it, or flipped version of that, etc. It’s out of scope for this article but I might write something up if you’d like (let me know in the comments).
+There are more structures, like placing the visual on top while the title and author name go below it, or a flipped version of that, etc. It’s out of scope for this article but I might write something up if you’d like (let me know in the comments).

 Hierarchy